theroughcoder/employee-review-system/README.md

 * Delete employee
 * Admin can assign task
 * Admin can make others admin
-* Give your feedbacks
+* Give your feedback
-* See feedbacks for you
+* See feedback for you